UBC-MDS/dashr-heroku-deployment-demo/README.md

-# dashr-heroku-deployment-demo
-How to deploy an dashr app to heroku
+# How to deploy a Dash-R app to Heroku